For eCommerce, Halloween is definitely more of a treat than a trick.

 (Source: Best Animations)

-Or, for a kids store or a brand that deals in cuteness, try something fun and light like this:
+Or, for a kids store or a brand that’s built on cuteness, try something fun and light like this:

 (Source: Best Animations)